psiugt/bylaws/bylaws.md

 ##### Law 2: Scope

-1. The J-­Board may make decisions in the following cases:
+1. The J-Board may make decisions in the following cases:
 	1. A person present in the Chapter House has violated any House policy.
 	2. A MEMBER has acted in a manner egregiously inconsistent with the tenets of Psi Upsilon or any applicable laws.
 	3. A MEMBER has violated these Bylaws or the Psi Upsilon Constitution.
-	4. A BROTHER wishes to appeal a fine levied by any Brotherhood entity other than the J-­Board.
+	4. A BROTHER wishes to appeal a fine levied by any Brotherhood entity other than the J-Board.

 #### <h4 id="art4sec2">Section 2: Membership</h4>

 ##### Law 1: Members

-1. The J­-Board will be made up of 5 primary members and 2 reserve members.
+1. The J-Board will be made up of 5 primary members and 2 reserve members.
 2. The primary members may recuse themselves from any issue, in which case a reserve member will fulfill their role for that issue.
 3. If more than two reserve members are needed, action may be taken by the EC or the Brotherhood.
-4. Members of the J­-Board must be ACTIVE BROTHERs who do not hold an Office.
+4. Members of the J-Board must be ACTIVE BROTHERs who do not hold an Office.
-5. Any member of the J­-Board may resign, in which case, an interim member will be elected to serve the remainder of the term.
+5. Any member of the J-Board may resign, in which case, an interim member will be elected to serve the remainder of the term.
-6. Any member of the J­-Board may be removed by a TWO-­THIRDS majority vote.
+6. Any member of the J-Board may be removed by a TWO-THIRDS majority vote.
 	1. The BROTHER in question must abstain from the vote.
 	2. A replacement will be elected by the procedure in Law 3.

 ##### Law 2: Terms of Membership

-1. The primary members of the J­-Board will serve one-­year terms, staggered such that three are replaced in the fall and two are replaced in the spring.
+1. The primary members of the J-Board will serve one-year terms, staggered such that three are replaced in the fall and two are replaced in the spring.
-2. The reserve members serve half-­year terms and are replaced in both the fall and spring.
+2. The reserve members serve half-year terms and are replaced in both the fall and spring.

 ##### Law 3: Elections

-1. J-­Board elections will be held at the beginning of spring and fall semesters.
+1. J-Board elections will be held at the beginning of spring and fall semesters.
 2. Nominations will be made by the EC prior to elections.
-The number of BROTHERs nominated must equal the amount of spots available on the J­-Board plus 2.
+The number of BROTHERs nominated must equal the amount of spots available on the J-Board plus 2.
 3. The voting procedure is as follows:
 	1. The candidates will be asked to leave the room.
 	2. The remaining ACTIVE BROTHERs will constitute the voting body.
 	3. With no discussion, each BROTHER in the voting body will vote YES or NO for each candidate.
 	4. BROTHERs may instead abstain from the vote.
-	5. Any candidate who receives a simple majority of YES votes is eligible to be on the J­-Board
+	5. Any candidate who receives a simple majority of YES votes is eligible to be on the J-Board
-	6. Open J-­Board positions will be filled, primary positions first, by candidates who received the highest percentage YES votes.
+	6. Open J-Board positions will be filled, primary positions first, by candidates who received the highest percentage YES votes.
 	7. Ties will be resolved by seniority by initiation date.

 #### <h4 id="art4sec3">Section 3: Procedure</h4>

 ##### Law 1: Jurisdiction and Meetings

-1. Any BROTHER may ask the J-­Board to consider an issue.
+1. Any BROTHER may ask the J-Board to consider an issue.
-2. The J­-Board may refuse to consider an issue unless mandated to by the Bylaws.
+2. The J-Board may refuse to consider an issue unless mandated to by the Bylaws.
 	1. A refused issue may still be brought up to the Brotherhood at large.
-3. The J­-Board must convene as soon as is practical if they have issues to consider.
+3. The J-Board must convene as soon as is practical if they have issues to consider.

 ##### Law 2: Decisions

-1. The J-­Board is responsible for collecting evidence and testimony to reach a decision.
+1. The J-Board is responsible for collecting evidence and testimony to reach a decision.
-2. Decisions of the J-­Board are made by SIMPLE majority vote of the 5 primary members or their reserve replacements.
+2. Decisions of the J-Board are made by SIMPLE majority vote of the 5 primary members or their reserve replacements.
 3. Majority and minority opinions will be written to be read at the next Brothers’ Meeting.

 ##### Law 3: Sentences

-1. The J-­Board is granted latitude in sentencing MEMBERs, as long as the sentence does not conflict with these Bylaws or any applicable laws.
+1. The J-Board is granted latitude in sentencing MEMBERs, as long as the sentence does not conflict with these Bylaws or any applicable laws.
-2. The J­-Board may not SUSPEND or EXPEL any BROTHER, but may bring up motions to do so.
+2. The J-Board may not SUSPEND or EXPEL any BROTHER, but may bring up motions to do so.
-3. The J­-Board may place a BROTHER on PROBATION for no longer than one semester.
+3. The J-Board may place a BROTHER on PROBATION for no longer than one semester.
-4. The J­-Board may depledge a PLEDGE or suspend that PLEDGE’s PLEDGE status until the next PLEDGE TERM.
+4. The J-Board may depledge a PLEDGE or suspend that PLEDGE’s PLEDGE status until the next PLEDGE TERM.
-5. The J­-Board may ban any individual from the Chapter House.
+5. The J-Board may ban any individual from the Chapter House.
 6. A sentence may be reduced by a TWO-THIRDS majority vote.

 ### <h3 id="art6">Article VI: Article V</h3>